 Conversely, men invest little in producing babies.
 It takes them only a few minutes to do so.
 They can inseminate a woman for the sheer pleasure of it and not worry about the potential consequences.

 Therefore, when a woman consents to sex, she unconsciously consents to bear all the potential costs associated with it, even if the benefit in terms of pleasure is high.
 Hence, their sexuality has a high value compared to men who bear little or no costs when they have sex.

-This is why men are expected to court women and not the other way round.
+This is why men are expected to court women and not the other way around.
 When men have sex with women, they’re essentially gaining access to a valuable resource.
-They can’t gain such a thing for nothing.
+They can’t gain it for nothing.
 It makes no economic sense.

 They have to make the exchange equal by compensating for the low value of their own sexuality- by giving the woman they’re courting something more, such as gifts, romance, love, and commitment.

 Females of some species of insects will not offer sex unless the male is able to give her food and there are female birds that won’t mate with a male unless they’re impressed by the latter’s nest-building ability.

 Suppression of female sexuality

 Though on the surface, it seems that men suppress female sexuality more, this view has little support and is flatly contradicted by some findings.1

 The reason why men would suppress female sexuality, whenever it happens, is easy to understand.
 Men seeking a long-term mating strategy prefer women who’re sexually reserved.
 This arises from the need to ‘guard’ their mates from other males, thereby ensuring paternity certainty and reducing/eliminating sperm competition.